ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 ## Issue Reporting

 If you find a bug with this project, please report them on [GitHub]({{global.gitHubRepoURL}}/issues).
 Pull requests are welcome.

+## Special Thanks

+This project was heavily inspired by [Tabletop.js by jsoma](https://github.com/jsoma/tabletop).
+I used it in a lot of projects, but now that its time has passed, I decided to make my own script.
+I hope you find this project beneficial.

 </div>